Maadi, Egypt

 When we asked people living in Maadi about club and activities where newcomers can meet others, they responded:

 "Meeting people in Maadi can be done at local bars, coffee shops, community parks or events, and churches.
 Joining social media groups or local activity clubs is another great way to meet people in Maadi.
 Finding a job in the area or volunteering at local organisations may also help you make new acquaintances.
 Taking part in local sporting leagues or team-based activities can be a fun way to meet people as well.
-Lastly, there are also a number of English language meetup groups active in Cairo that you can join," remarked one expat who made the move to Maadi.
+Lastly, there are also a number of English language meetup groups active in Cairo that you can join," explained one expat living in Maadi, Egypt.

 What should I bring when moving to Maadi?